z669016/adventofcode-2021/README.md

 between all scanner locations.

 ## Day 20
-What seemed to be a relatively simple puzzle turned out to be very nasty and I needed the help of the Reddit blogs to understand the issue.
+What seemed to be a relatively simple puzzle turned out to be very nasty, and I needed the help of the Reddit blogs to understand the issue.
 And even then ... it took a while to understand the problem.

 I've created ```Image``` record to hold the picture and an ```ImageEnhanced``` record (I love those stateless objects)